awreece/golog/README.md

 		golog.Fatal("Error opening file:", err)
 	}

-The `Global` `LevelLogger` output to default files set by flags.
+The `Global` `PackageLogger` output to default files set by flags.
 For example, to log to `stderr` and to `temp.log`, invoke the binary with the additional flags `--golog.logfile=/dev/stderr --golog.logfile=temp.log`.